 LED bulbs are 3 to 30 times more efficient than Incandescents or CFLs and last up to 10 times as long as CFLs, and far longer than typical incandescents.
 LED bulbs are now dimmable

 Replace magnetic-style ballasts with electronic-style ballasts that are more energy efficient and utilize energy-compliant T-8 lamps.
 T-12 lamps are no longer available due to the Energy Policy Act.

 Install Ceiling Fans

 Ceiling fans allow you to decrease your thermostat by several degrees while using very minimal energy.
 In the summer ceiling fans will pull the air up and in the winter they will push it down.
 Prior to reversing motors on ceiling fans, they would only be utilized in the summertime season.

-Theseits are called Energy Star.
-Be sure when purchasing new appliances that they have this rating so you are able to benefit on tax credits/rebates.
+Energy efficient appliances feature an Energy Star label.
+Be sure when purchasing new appliances that they have a good Energy Star rating so you can benefit from any applicable tax credits and rebates.

 The installation of a photocell sensor will detect light and turn a light fixture on or off according to the light level outside.
 The added controls for automatic light adjustment can significantly increase energy efficiency.

 Install Digital Thermostats

 The average household spends more than $2,200 a year on energy bills - nearly half of which goes to heating and cooling.
 Homeowners can save about $180 a year by properly setting their programmable thermostats and maintaining those settings.
 Most people while sleeping do not require as much heating/cooling when their body is at rest.
 Therefore using a setback method of programming can assist the consumer by only using heating and/or cooling when needed.
 This will allow for substantial savings.